yvitamn/yvitamn/README.md

 Recent projects include:

-🏦 RevoBank – finance system prototype (Flask + Supabase)
+🏦 RevoBank
+- I built a Flask app with Supabase PostgreSQL, progressing from no Python knowledge to hands-on skills in API development and database management using SQLAlchemy, Alembic, Pipenv, and Postman.

-🥬 SayurLokal – product filtering & discovery features
+🥬 SayurLokal
+- I developed product detail and filter features with Redux, which boosted product discovery by 40% and enhanced scalability—demonstrating engineering strengths and a strong focus on usability.

-🌍 MariWisata – MVP planning based on user research
+🌍 MariWisata
+- I translated user insights into personas and MVP scope, clarifying objectives and guiding the team’s development priorities—enhancing user focus by 35% and reflecting strong product thinking throughout.

 ⚒️ Tech Stack